On edge, KC homeless wait out threat of possible sweep at Westport, City Hall camps

 ▪ Increased utility assistance to prevent homelessness.

-▪ With city, COVID and private funding, helped Save, Inc., create Pride Haven as a 24-hour shelter for young people, ages 18 to 24, who identify as LGBTQ.
+▪ Helping fund Save, Inc., to create Pride Haven as a 24-hour shelter for young people, ages 18 to 24, who identify as LGBTQ.

 ▪ Creation of a Houseless Task Force, a new city Housing Department and a tenants advocate.